-When people first set foot on New Zealand, probably between 1250 and 1300, they stepped onto a beach.
+When people first set foot on New Zealand, probably between 1250 and 1300 CE, they stepped onto a beach.
 Those beaches where the founding waka (canoes) landed are of great significance to Māori.
 There are over 70 revered landing places – known as ngā ūnga waka.
 According to tradition, some beaches still bear the marks of the landing – such as Moeraki Beach, on the South Island’s east coast, where the giant round boulders are said to be the petrified remains of the kūmara and gourds that scattered when the Ārai-te-uru capsized.

 Pākehā too arrived on the beach, and some of their landing points have been commemorated.
-These include several of Captain James Cook’s beaches, such as Ship Cove in the Marlborough Sounds and Cook’s Cove near Tolaga Bay.
+These include several of James Cook’s beaches, such as Ship Cove in the Marlborough Sounds and Cook’s Cove near Tolaga Bay.
 Later arrivals are remembered at Petone Beach on Wellington Harbour, where the first New Zealand Company settlers landed.

 Kaiti Beach, in Gisborne, has the distinction of being a place where both Māori and Pākehā landed.
 The Horouta and Ikaroa-a-Rauru canoes are said to have landed here.
-Generations later, in October 1769, this was the first place Captain Cook and his men set foot in New Zealand.
+Generations later, in October 1769, this was the first place James Cook and his men set foot on in New Zealand.
 Today, an obelisk marks the spot.

 Once people settled, the beach remained a significant place of travel.
 Māori found inland routes difficult – the country was often mountainous or swampy – while out at sea the waters were rough.
 So in some places, such as the North Island’s west coast, the beach made for easy travel.
 That shoreline was referred to as ‘te ara one a Hine-tuakirikiri’ (the sandy path of the sand maid).
 Te Rauparaha (a Ngāti Toa chief) led the famous migration of Ngāti Toa (Te Heke Tātaramoa) in 1822 along the beach from Taranaki southwards to Pukerua Bay.